rahulk98/Amazon-Product-Recommendation-System/README.md

 data preparation → model development → evaluation → scalable deployment as a REST API on Azure Container Apps.

 [Live Demo (Azure Container App)](https://recommender-api-app.calmsea-6aa29b51.germanywestcentral.azurecontainerapps.io/recommendation/demo)
+(Note: The app scales to zero when idle; the first request may take up to half a minute to start, but subsequent queries respond instantly.)
 ---

 ## Project Highlights